cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/flows-flowlets/index.rst

     Partitioning Strategies <partitioning-strategies>

-**Flows** are user-implemented real-time stream processors.
-They are comprised of one or more **flowlets** that are wired together into a directed acyclic graph or DAG.
+*Flows* are user-implemented real-time stream processors.
+They are comprised of one or more *Flowlets* that are wired together into a directed acyclic graph or DAG.
 Flowlets pass data between one another; each flowlet is able to perform custom logic and execute data operations for each individual data object it processes.
 All data operations happen in a consistent and durable way.